petrusjohannesmaas/research-lab/projects/automated_debian_server_provisioning.md

 pipx inject ansible argcomplete
 ```

-Include the --include-apps option to make apps in the additional python dependency available on your PATH.
+Include the `--include-apps` option to make apps in the additional python dependency available on your **PATH**.
 This allows you to execute commands for those apps from the shell.

 ```bash
 pipx inject --include-apps ansible argcomplete